aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration-overview/_index.en.md

 #### Choose your Migration Pattern

-At this point, decide your preferred migration pattern and continue with the related section;
+At this point, decide your preferred migration pattern and continue with the related section:

+1. [Rehost with Application Migration  Service]({{< ref "/app-mig-service/_index.en.md" >}}) - primary migration service recommended for lift-and-shift migrations to AWS

 1. [Rehost with CloudEndure]({{< ref "/server-migration/_index.en.md" >}})